MileHacker Logo

 • Always have small denominations of US Dollars for local purchases, tips, and transport.
 ATMs may prove unreliable, and change for large notes is often hard to find, especially for smaller vendors.

-• Avoid driving outside urban areas after dark due to potholes, roaming livestock, unlit vehicles, and limited roadside assistance.
+• Avoid driving outside urban areas after dark due to potholes, roaming livestock, unlit vehicles, and limited breakdown cover.

-• Distances can be long, and road conditions vary.
-Allocate ample buffer time for journeys between cities or to national parks.
+• Distances can be long, and road conditions changes.
+Allocate ample buffer time for journeys between cities or to the national parks.

-• Always agree on a price with the taxi driver before starting your journey to avoid disagreements upon arrival.
+• Always agree on a price with the hired car driver before starting your journey to avoid disagreements upon arrival.

 Local Customs That Visitors Should Know